Worksheet: Changes to Earth's Surface: Volcanoes, Earthquakes, Landslides, and Floods

 - AA movement of rock, earth, or debris down a slope

-- CA sudden movement of the Earth’s crust
+- BA sudden movement of the Earth’s crust

 An earthquake happens when large slabs of rock move against each other below Earth’s surface.
 The slabs touch each other at a fault line.